 Over the years, the governing body of Jehovah’s Witnesses have sent a letter to all elders worldwide, telling them what to do when a child molester is part of their congregation.
-These letters actually state that they believe a minor child can consent to sex with an adult:
+These letters actually state that they believe a minor child can consent to sex with an adult (note info highlighted in blue):

 This information was repeated in a letter dated October 1, 2012: